-Consider having your dryer vent cleaned more frequently if the ducting has several turns (allowing more opportunities for lint to become trapped, and rendering an effective cleaning more difficult), or if the outside vent is located on a floor other that where the dryer itself is located (indicating a longer run).
+Consider having your dryer vent cleaned more frequently if the vent line has several turns, which would allow more opportunities for lint to become trapped, and additionally render an effective cleaning more difficult.
+You'll also want to do it more frequently if the outside vent is located on a floor other that where the dryer itself is located, which would indicate a longer run.
 Also, the more frequently you do laundry the more often you’ll want to have the dryer vent cleaned.
 (Want to learn more about the cleaning process itself?
 Visit our dryer vent cleaning service page.)

 Finally, although do-it-yourself dryer vent cleaning tutorials abound on the internet, best to consider hiring a professional for the job.
 Their specialized tools successfully navigate 90-degree turns, jostle around inside the duct to loosen and break up lint, and blast debris toward the outside much more effectively than any high-powered leaf blower.

 So there’s your blaring warning.
 Tuck it inside your brain, and when the time comes, call a professional.

 Wanna dig deeper?
 Download our free tipsheet: 5 Questions to Ask Before Hiring a Dryer Vent Cleaning Company.